AJ-Wuu/Projects/YouTube Live Streaming Integration Manager/README.md

-This is an integration project about YouTube Live Streaming.
+This is an integration project about scheduling multiple broadcasts for YouTube Auto Live Streaming.
-1. Use Python to connect the calendar on a specific website and get a .json file
+1. Read .json file from the university calendar
-2. Select the target events and output to the google calendar for the encoder's use (with the help of Google Calendar API)
+2. Update the Google Calendar accordingly, for the use of the encoder (including Google Calendar API)
-3. Play with YouTube account for auto-start and auto-stop of live events
+3. Schedule a new broadcast for each event on YouTube with specific settings, like auto-start, auto-stop, NotForKids, etc. (including YouTube Live Streaming API)
-4. All the events get synchronized once an hour
+4. All the events of the current date get synchronized once an hour, supporting event insertion, event updation, and event deletion
+5. Future work: use python GUI for a user interface, basically taking in their file name for Google Account Keys, .json source, synchronization frequency, etc.